-On the Shabbos after Shavuos (9th Sivan), Av Harachamim and Tzidkosecha are not recited.
+On the Shabbos after Shavuos (11th Sivan), Av Harachamim and Tzidkosecha are not recited.

-INTERNATIONAL DATE LINE
+No INTERNATIONAL DATE LINE

-One should not cross the International Date Line during Sefirah Haomer, unless it is absolutely unavoidable.
+One should not cross the International Date Line (one-way) during Sefirah Haomer, unless absolutely unavoidable.

 Polar flight routes can be problematic.
-If it is absolutely necessary to fly such a route, or after the fact, one should seek guidance from a Rav familiar with these matters.
+If travel by such a route is necessary, or after the fact, one should seek guidance from a Ray familiar with these matters.